![]() |

 "My Answer to the Question: How Did You Put It Over?"
 American Magazine, March 1922

-"The Growing Refinement of Price Fighting" Vanity Fair, September 1923
+"The Growing Refinement of Prize Fighting" Vanity Fair, September 1923

 "The Ideal Home Life of Famous Film Stars" Screenland March, 1924